GoogleCloudPlatform/google-cloud-eclipse/README.md

       `$ (cd eclipse; mvn -Pide-target-platform package)`

-   1. Open the `Preferences` dialog, go to `Plug-in Development` > `Target Platform`.
+   2. Open the `Preferences` dialog, go to `Plug-in Development` > `Target Platform`.

-   1. Click `Add...` > `Nothing` to create a new Target Platform.
+   3. Click `Add...` > `Nothing` to create a new Target Platform.

-   1. Name it `GCP IDE Target Platform`.
+   4. Name it `GCP IDE Target Platform`.

-   1. Select `Add` > `Software Site`.
+   5. Select `Add` > `Software Site`.

-   1. Select the `Add...` button (found beside the `Work with:` field) and then select `Local` to find a local repository.
+   6. Select the `Add...` button (found beside the `Work with:` field) and then select `Local` to find a local repository.
 Navigate to `.../eclipse/ide-target-platform/target/repository`, and click `OK`.

-   1. Once the main content populates, check the `Uncategorized` item to pull in all items.
+   7. Once the main content populates, check the `Uncategorized` item to pull in all items.
 Click `Finish`.

-   1. Click `Finish` to complete the new target platform definition.
+   8. Click `Finish` to complete the new target platform definition.

-   1. Select your new target platform (instead of Running Platform) in the `Target Platform` preferences.
+   9. Select your new target platform (instead of Running Platform) in the `Target Platform` preferences.

-   1. Click `Apply and Finish` to load this new target platform.
+   10. Click `Apply and Finish` to load this new target platform.

-   1. Eclipse will load the target.
+   11. Eclipse will load the target.

-1. Import the projects
+3. Import the projects.

    1. Select `File/Import...` menu in Eclipse.

-   1. Select `Existing Maven Projects` from the list.
+   2. Select `Existing Maven Projects` from the list.

-   1. Click `Browse...` and select the directory that contains the project.
+   3. Click `Browse...` and select the directory that contains the project.

-   1. Under `Projects:` the `pom.xml` files representing modules should be displayed.
+   4. Under `Projects:` the `pom.xml` files representing modules should be displayed.
 Make sure that all of them are selected _except_ the sub-directories under `eclipse`, and click `Finish`.

       - The subprojects under the `eclipse` directory define target platforms for the Tycho build.
 It's easier to edit the files from the `eclipse-setup` project.

-   1. Maven may prompt you to install several additional plugin connector plugins from [Tycho](https://eclipse.org/tycho/) if they are not already installed.
+   5. Maven may prompt you to install several additional plugin connector plugins from [Tycho](https://eclipse.org/tycho/) if they are not already installed.
 Click `Finish` to install them.
 If Eclipse prompts you to install any other plugins, do so.

-   1. Restart Eclipse when prompted.
+   6. Restart Eclipse when prompted.

-1. Check the imported projects:
+4. Check the imported projects.

-   1. There should be no errors in the `Markers` or `Problems` views in Eclipse.
+   - There should be no errors in the `Markers` or `Problems` views in Eclipse.
       However you may see several low-priority warnings.

       - You may see Maven-related errors like _"plugin execution not